When to Disclose a DUI on a Job Application

 Do not volunteer information about any DUI incident that is not requested.

-Prevent a DUI Conviction or Remove It
+Prevent a DUI Conviction or Remove One From Your Record

 A capable DUI lawyer can work to have your charges dropped and prevent a criminal conviction.
 However, if you have a previous conviction, Pennsylvania expungement law might allow you to have your conviction expunged.